2800 Wright Road, Camarillo, Ca. 93010

 Ventura Camp was originally built in 1989, next to the California Youth Authority's Ventura Youth Correctional Facility, a "co-ed" youth conservation camp.
 Ventura Camp was the first, and only, co-ed fire camp in the state.
 There were four male fire crews, one female fire crew, and one female training crew.
 The camp population was approximately 110 wards.
 The females were housed at the institution, and the males were housed at the camp.
 The camp closed its doors in December 2012.

 In December 2014, Ventura Conservation Camp opened its doors once again.
-This time the camp will house up to 110 adult male inmates.
+This time the camp houses up to 110 adult male inmates.
 The camp is maintained collectively by the California Department of Corrections and Rehabilitation (CDCR) and the California Department of Forestry and Fire Protection (CAL-Fire).